 - A. Runner is responsible for knowing ALL rules and procedures. - B. Runner is responsible for the actions of his / her Pacer(s) and Crew.
-Any rule transgression by Runner or associated Pacer and Crew can be grounds for either immediate or post-run disqualification.

-- C. Runner must pick up run number and bag on Friday at the Mandatory Runner Registration. - Runner must check in on race morning prior to starting the race in order to be an official participant.

-E. Drop Bags
+Any rule transgression by Runner, Pacer or Crew can be grounds for either immediate or post-run disqualification. - C. Runner must pick up bag on Friday at the Mandatory Runner Registration. - D. Runner must check in on race morning prior to starting the race to receive running bib and be an official participant. - E. Drop Bags

-- 1. Runner's collection of personal supplies at any one aid station must not exceed the following dimensions: 18" high, 18" wide, and 24" long. - 2.
-Drop bags are to be brought to the event start (Nature Center) on Saturday morning at 04:45. - 3.
-In order to be accepted, bags must be clearly marked with three items on a waterproof label. - Location: Paradise Park, Nu'uanu, or Nature Center (i.e., Start / Finish) - Runner name - Runner bib number - F. Runner bib numbers must be worn on the front and NOT be folded.
+- 1. Runner's drop bag of personal supplies at any one aid station must not exceed the following dimensions: 18" high, 18" wide, and 24" long. - 2.
+Drop bags are to be brought to the event start (Makiki) on Saturday morning at 04:45. - 3.
+To be accepted, bags must be clearly marked with three items on a waterproof label. - Location: Mānoa, Nu'uanu, or Makiki (i.e., Start / Finish) - Runner name - Runner bib number - F. Runner bib numbers must be worn on the front and NOT be folded.
 This is to ensure they are visible and that runners are properly identified at aid stations. - G. While accepting supplies on rare occasions from another runner is tolerated, multiple such instances may be interpreted as muling. - H. No course cutting.
 Runner must follow the marked course at all times.
-If Runner departs from the official course, Runner must return to the point of departure on foot before continuing onward. - I. Artificial systems devised to cool Runner (cooling vests or similar), are not allowed to be used or worn while forward progress is being made. - J. If Runner undergoes an infusion of intramuscular / intravenous / subcutaneous fluids of any type (except for prescription medication) during the race, immediate disqualification will occur. - K. Race officials reserve the right to remove runners from the course who are deemed incapable of continuing safely. - L. Runner must check in at every aid station for reasons of safety and timekeeping / tracking.
+If Runner departs from the official course, Runner must return to the point of departure on foot before continuing onward. - Artificial systems devised to cool Runner (cooling vests or similar), are not allowed to be used or worn while forward progress is being made. - J. If Runner undergoes an infusion of intramuscular / intravenous / subcutaneous fluids of any type (except for prescription medication) during the race, immediate disqualification will occur. - K. Race officials reserve the right to remove runners from the course who are deemed incapable of continuing safely. - L. Runner must check in at every aid station for reasons of safety and timekeeping / tracking.
 It is every runner's responsibility to make sure their time is logged in at each aid station. - M. Runner exceeding one hour in an aid station must report it to the timer. - N. Runners dropping out during the event must inform a race official.
-If Runner retires without doing so and fails to show up at the next aid station, officials may notify Honolulu Fire Department Search and Rescue (SAR) specialists.
+If Runner retires without doing so and fails to show up at the next aid station, officials may notify Honolulu Fire Department Search and Rescue (SAR).
 Runner may be held responsible for the cost of a frivolous SAR operation. - O. Cut-off times will be strictly enforced.
 Runner must not continue after exceeding a cut-off time.

-Race staff will make every attempt to shuttle Runner back to the Start / Finish (Nature Center) if
+Race staff will make every attempt to shuttle Runner back to the Start / Finish (Makiki) if this occurs.

-- this occurs.
 Note: The official race time clock is managed by race timers and corresponds to satellite time. - P. The short boardwalk at Pauoa Flats (Roots) is not to be used by the Runner on any loop, and this area will be marked with blue tape.